List of Billboard Adult Contemporary number ones of 1996

-The third song to have a lengthy run at number one in 1996 was "Change the World" by British singer-guitarist Eric Clapton, from the soundtrack of the film Phenomenon, which replaced "Because You Loved Me" in the top spot in the issue of Billboard dated August 10 and stayed at number one for 13 weeks.
+The third song to have a lengthy run at number one in 1996 was "Change the World" by the British singer-guitarist Eric Clapton, from the soundtrack of the film Phenomenon, which replaced "Because You Loved Me" in the top spot in the issue of Billboard dated August 10 and stayed at number one for 13 weeks.
 In addition to being a radio hit, the song also won the Grammy Awards for Song of the Year, Record of the Year and Best Male Pop Vocal Performance at the 1997 awards ceremony.
 The final number one of 1996 was "When You Love a Woman" by the band Journey, which occupied the top spot for the final three weeks of the year.
-The song was taken from the album Trial by Fire, the first release by the band for ten years, but the last to feature longtime lead vocalist Steve Perry, who left the band after its release following a dispute over his refusal to have surgery for a degenerative hip condition.
+The song was taken from the album Trial by Fire, the first release by the band after a hiatus of nearly a decade but the last to feature long-time lead vocalist Steve Perry, who left the band following a dispute over his refusal to have surgery for a degenerative hip condition.